ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 In the two examples provided in this tutorial, the function is configured to perform all analysis.
 However, you can customize the function to execute only the analysis you require by setting the relevant parameters to `TRUE` or `FALSE`.

+**NOTE**:
-**NOTE**: If you don't have a column used for an analysis that you will not perform, you can set `NULL` on that column
+* If you don't have a column used for an analysis that you will not perform, you can set `NULL` on that column.
+* The PCA plot will be performed for 2 comparisons.
+So, we recomend you that if that column have more than 2 variables, delete that samples from de Annotation and Counts file.

 ```{r}
 # EXAMPLE HTG: